 For this reason, we always include approvals from the latest build on the current branch, regardless of git history.
 You can bypass this with the

 As stated above, Chromatic maintains an individual baseline for each story, at each viewport, for each commit.
 That means as you make changes to your components, either by committing new code, merging other branches or otherwise, your baselines will follow your stories.

 The only way that baselines change is when your or someone in your team approves a change.
 Usually what this means is that the baselines are simply what you’d expect as you work through a feature.

 However, sometimes the choice of baseline can be confusing.
 Let’s dig in a little further on how it works.

-Calculating the baseline build(s)
+Calculating the ancestor build(s)

 In Chromatic, a build consists of a set of snapshots, each of which is a screenshot of a single story at a single viewport.